brittnylapierre/l3rittny.github.io-old/_posts/2017-06-14-really-awesome-and-easy-healthier-brownies.md

 <h3>Steps:</h3>
 <p>1.
 Preheat oven to 350F.</p>
 <p>2.
 Combine the dry ingredients first, making sure that you get and many of the clumps out of the peanut flour as you can.</p>
 <p>3.
-Make a hole in the center (shove everything off to the sides) and pour in your 1 cup of milk, then the vinilla, honey, and coconut oil</p>
+Make a hole in the center (shove everything off to the sides) and pour in your 1 cup of milk, then the vanilla, honey, and coconut oil</p>
 <p>4.
 Mix the wet incredients in until you get a consitency that's not as wet as browney batter but not as dry as a paste.
 Somewhere in between is perfect.</p>
 <p>5.
 Put parchment paper down in a 9x9 inch pan (or grease the pan) and squish your mixture into it.</p>
 <p>6.
 Put it in the oven for 20-25 minutes then let it cool until you cant wait any longer!</p>